the-draupnir-project/draupnir-documentation/docs/moderator/managing-protected-rooms.md

 Once Draupnir is protecting a room, Draupnir may start to complain about missing permissions.
 You will want to first take note of which permissions Draupnir has described as missing.
-Then you will go to the protected rooms's settings in your client and give Draupnir the "Admin" power level.
+Then you will go to the protected room's settings in your client and give Draupnir the "Admin" power level.

 To understand how permissions work in Matrix, you can review our